-The demand for certainty applies across the categorical approach, including determining whether a statute is divisible.
+The demand for certainty applies across the categorical approach, including in divisibility determinations.
 This is compelled by Supreme Court and circuit court precedent concluding that ambiguous statutes are indivisible statutes, and by the criminal rule of lenity.

 1. Supreme Court and circuit court precedent establish that an ambiguous statute is an indivisible statute.